k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/03_Fabric_6.xx_Setup_Single_DC_multi_nodes.md

 ## Setup PG

-TDM 7.xx is certifide with pgsql 9.6 & 13. the customer can supply access to is PG if he have one.
+TDM 7.xx is certified with pgsql 9.6 & 13.
+You can supply access to your PG if you have one.
-TDM requiers user & password with full creat, delete, update privileges.
+TDM requires user & password with full creat, delete, update privileges.

 Only 1 **pgsql** DB is needed in the TDM cluster.

-You also have the option install it form k2view predefined **tarball** file.
+You also have the option install it from the K2View predefined **tarball** file.

 ### Prerequisite